Artist Markus Sebastiano merges past and present

 His preferred method is freestyle, letting the colors and materials take him where they may.
 While he mostly works in his 3,000-square-foot warehouse space in Lawrence, he paints in front of a live audience as often as he can.
-On Oct.
-26, he’ll be painting a custom piece for the Green Stride half marathon in Newburyport.

 Even though he was initially turned down from art school, he eventually received a Bachelor of Fine Arts with a concentration in graphic design from UMass Lowell.

 “I feel like that Mr. Miyagi thing,” he says.
 “I’ve been training for this my whole life, from fashion to metal work to graphic design to branding.
 It all combines into that one style that’s unique to me as an individual.”